 When you practice being grateful, it keeps you focused and grounded on what you have in your life.
 No matter how far away you are from your goals and dreams, you realize that you have some amazing things in your life to be thankful for.

-4.)
-Stop Comparing by Staying Positive
+5 – Stop Comparing Yourself To Others by Staying Positive

-5.)
-Realize Comparing is Unrealistic and Unfair
+6 – Realize Comparing is Unrealistic and Unfair

 You have to realize that when you compare, it’s usually unfair and unrealistic.
 You typically compare someone else’s best with your worst.
 It’s apples and oranges.
 Trust me, they may have things in their life that you want, but I bet there are many other things they have that you want no part of.
 You may also not see all of the failures the other person has experienced.
 People you look up to and admire typically aren’t born the way they are.
 They were in your shoes once before, they struggle like you are struggling.
 You’ll get there.
 Just keep things in perspective.